An AI-Tutor for students learning Python

 Pseudo Code

-Depending on the task, it might be helpful to include pseudo-code.
-E.g. for the prime numbers task, the pseudo-code could be:
+Depending on the task, it might be helpful to include a pseudo-code.
+For the above-mentioned 100 prime numbers task for instance the pseudo-code could be:

 Initialize an empty list to store the prime numbers